 - If you’d rather not spray oil on the vegetables, that’s fine, but watch for them to become dry.

-Air Fryer Broccoli Recipe with Balsamic & Parmesan
+Broccoli with Balsamic & Parmesan

-- One half of a 12 ounce bag of frozen broccoli (or fresh if you prefer, and cook at 350º for 10 minutes, tossing every few)
+- One half of a 12 ounce bag of frozen broccoli

-- Olive oil
+- Olive or Avocado oil spray

 - 1/4 cup nutritional yeast, panko breadcrumbs, or homemade breadcrumbs